Clean and Sober

 Clean and Sober is a 1988 American drama film directed by Glenn Gordon Caron and starring Michael Keaton as a real estate agent struggling with a substance abuse problem.
-This film served as Keaton's first dramatic departure from comedies.
+This film was Keaton's first dramatic departure from comedies.
 The supporting cast includes Kathy Baker, M. Emmet Walsh, Morgan Freeman, Luca Bercovici and Tate Donovan.
+The film received strong acclaim, but was a box-office flop.

 Ron Howard, who previously directed Keaton in the comedies Night Shift (1982) and Gung Ho (1986), served as co-producer.